VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## Consumable List

-This plugin extract BOM Consumable list and generates individual .xlxs per fsa selected.
+This tool extracts BOM Consumable list and generates individual .xlxs per fsa selected.

 The following steps will allow you to execute Consumable List functionality: